marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

 ```
     MIKAEL
     Don't worry, we've taken care of it.
-Can you accompany us to the kings' bedroom?
+Can you go with us to the kings' bedroom?
 ```

 Fibblestib slowly walks up, sees the arrow, and leads them back to the bedroom.